maxludden/supergene-v2/books/book10/md/chapter-3160.md

 God seriously said, “I really am a Reboot God Spirit, and I can reset things.
 But do you know the price it costs to reboot the universe?”

 “What price would you pay?”
 Han Sen asked.

-“Didn’t I tell you the last temple owner rebooted the universe?”
+“Didn’t I tell you the last owner of the geno temple rebooted the universe?”
 God asked with a smile.

 Han Sen froze.
 He suddenly realized something.
 God meant that the last geno hall owner activated the universe reboot powers.
 That was why he was the last one.